guardian/discs-challenge-scala/README.md

-Non Overlapping Disks
+Non Overlapping Discs
 =====================

-Your goal is to make a list of up to 50 discs, each centred on one of the provided points.
-The discs should not overlap any other disc or any other point.
-Each disc can have its own radius, you should try to make discs as large as you can without them overlapping other discs or points.
+Your goal is to find a list of up to 50 discs with the largest possible area.

+Each disc should be centred on one of the 100 provided points and the discs should not overlap any other disc or any other point.

+Your list of 50 discs must be specified with a radius and the point upon which they are centered.
+You should try to make discs as large as you can without them overlapping other discs or points.
-The challenge is to find a list of discs with the highest possible total area.

 Good luck, have fun!